gayathrinamasivayam/capturetocaption/README.md

 # Caption as a Service

 ### The aim of this project is to provide captions for products from their images.
-Online marketplaces are rapidly growing at a fast pace and the goal of this product is to provide instant image captioning system that can take an image of a product and produce an instant caption.
+This ia a novel idea for generating product captions from their images.
+Online marketplaces are rapidly growing at a fast pace and the goal of this product is to provide an instant image captioning system that can take an image of a product and produce an instant caption.
 We have currently trained the system using images of sofas and their captions from webscraped data.

 ![Contemporary bonded leather sofa with square base pillows](/download.png)
 #### Generated Caption: "Contemporary bonded leather sofa with square base pillows"